erickgnclvs/aws-ccp-preparation/README.md

   * Logging of data events have small fees

 * CloudWatch
+  > Should have been called Amazon Status Pager

+  > Use this to: Get alerts about AWS services messing up or disconnecting.
   * Monitoring and management system
   * Natively integrated with most AWS services
   * Gain system visibility into resource utilization, app performance and operational health